 These activities are optional.
-Parents will be asked to agree the child's participation in advance; a charge will be made to cover all costs involved for the individual child.
+Parents will be asked to agree the child's participation in advance; a charge will be made to cover all costs involved for the individual child, unless relating to a club run by a member of staff - these are completely free of charge.